-The Chicago, Calumet and Des Plaines rivers are three of our city’s greatest assets.
-Investments such as new boat houses and riverbank restoration are helping Chicagoans change the way they think of and experience our rivers.
+The Chicago, Calumet, and Des Plaines rivers are three of our city’s greatest assets.
+Investments such as new boat houses and riverbank restoration are helping people in the Chicago region change the way they think of and experience our rivers.
 The appetite is strong for more comprehensive land use planning along our riverfronts for improvements to open space, recreation, and community and economic development.

 The Our Great Rivers vision—by 2040, Chicago’s rivers will be Inviting, Productive and Living places where everyone can have their own experience—was articulated by thousands of stakeholders through an intensive 18-month, citywide visioning process led by the Metropolitan Planning Council, in partnership with the Office of the Mayor of the City of Chicago, Friends of the Chicago River, and more.
 Our Great Rivers lays out discrete goals for 2020, 2030, and 2040, enabling us to monitor progress toward achieving Inviting, Productive and Living rivers.
 It also articulates a need to determine new revenue streams and leadership collaborations for the rivers to ensure that this vision is realized and can endure.